daniel-023/URECA-Parliament-Topic-Modeling/README.md

 3. Run `main.py` to execute the full pipeline.

 ## Usage
-Details on using individual scripts for specific tasks such as EDA, topic modeling, or visualizations can be found within the respective `.py` files.
+Details on using individual scripts for specific tasks such as EDA, topic modeling, or visualisations can be found within the respective `.py` files.

-## Visualizations
+## Visualisations
-The `Output/` directory contains several visualizations created from the parliamentary datasets:
+The `Output/` directory contains several visualisations created from the parliamentary datasets:
 - **Top Speakers**: Bar charts showing the most frequent speakers in each parliament.
 - **Parliament Distribution**: Pie chart showing the distribution of documents across the three parliaments.
 - **Document Length Distribution**: Histogram depicting the distribution of document lengths.
 - **Word Cloud**: Visual representation of the most common words across all speeches.
 - **Intertopic Distance Map**: Visualization of the topic clusters.
-- **Document Visualizations**: Plots showing documents clustered by topic.
+- **Document Visualisations**: Plots showing documents clustered by topic.
 - **Top Topics Bar Chart**: Bar chart showing the most prevalent topics by document count.
 - **Topic Info Table**: HTML table showing detailed topic information.